danielgora/openairinterface5g/doc/BASIC_SIM_NOS1.md

 The `--noS1` flag configures the `lte-softmodem` eNB simulator to run in **noS1** mode.

-The `--nas.noS1.NetworkPrefix <IP prefix>` flag configures the IP address prefix for the `oaitun_enb1` and `oaitun_enm1` virtual IP interfaces which are created when `lte-softmodem` is run.
+The `--nas.NetworkPrefix <IP prefix>` flag configures the IP address prefix for the `oaitun_enb1` and `oaitun_enm1` virtual IP interfaces which are created when `lte-softmodem` is run.
 The default value is `"10.0"`, which causes the `oaitun_enb1` interface to be assigned the IP address